Jay: Maybe we can just ask him to shut down the church. If it's closed that day, uh, those guys can't get blessed or whatever, right?

-- In Red Dwarf, everybody but Rimmer goes with Lister's idea to play pool with planets.
+- Everybody but Rimmer goes with Lister's idea to play pool with planets.
 Neither agree with him, but Kryten's programming forces him to side with the living human over the Virtual Ghost, and the Cat refuses to support Rimmer because of his miserable fashion sense.
 (It does work.)

 - In another episode, the gang decides to follow the Cat's advised course of action in dealing with a ship of hostile Simulants, prompting the Cat to reply "You're going to go with one of my plans?
 Are you nuts?!
 What happens if we all get killed?
 I'll never hear the last of it!"
 (It does work.
 Again.)